MahaboobJS/applications/CONTRIBUTING.md

-# Contributing to reBIZ
+# Contributing to reBiz

-Welcome to the reBIZ project!
+Welcome to the reBiz project!
 This guide will help you get started with contributing to our codebase.

 ## 🎯 Getting Started